ninya9k/anonstream/README.md

 * Flood detection / liberal captcha
 * Shows stream uptime
 * List of users watching / not watching
+* Optionally uses videojs (append `?videojs=0` to the URL to disable it)
+* With videojs disabled, you can scrub backwards and forwards on the video timeline.
+If you scrub to the end (the most recent segment), you can achieve really quite low latency, as low as 12 seconds.
 * Works without JavaScript

 ## Issues